iainplimmer/ColumnSort/README.md

 * **text|number** - shows the value on the page as it appears in the JSON data.
 * **email** - creates a 'mailto' link on the data.
+* **date** - formats the column as a date, you can pass in an additional format parameter here.
 * **link** - you guessed it, creates a link with a new window target.

-Finally, let's put that together in the config object that we would pass.....
+Finally, let's put that together in the config object that we would pass.
+An example for each 'type' is included.

     var config = {
         data : data,